colinhacks/zshy/README.md

 - **`declaration`/`noEmit`/`emitDeclarationOnly`**: Overridden to ensure proper output
 - **`verbatimModuleSyntax`**: Set to `false` to allow multiple build formats

-All other options are respected, including:

-- `rootDir` (defaults to the common ancestor directory of all entrypoints)
+All other options are respected as defined, though `zshy` will also set the following reasonable defaults if they are not explicitly set:

 - `outDir` (defaults to `./dist`)
-- `declarationDir` (defaults to `./dist` — you probably shouldn't set this explicitly)
+- `declarationDir` (defaults to `outDir` — you probably shouldn't set this explicitly)
 - `target` (defaults to `es2020`)
-- `jsx`

 <br/>